Ypsilenna/ypsilenna.github.io/_stories/TSQ-Ch01.md

 “Raa, Spirit of Dusk!
 Hear me!”

 Many people would view this as a mistake.
 The infamous Raa, also known as the Twilight Mother or the serpent of the sunset shimmer, was feared by most and despised by the rest.
-The trickster god, the shameless deity, the fool’s divinity—that's what Raa was called, and yet the priestess' hunger for power was greater than her fear.
+The trickster god, the shameless deity, the fool’s divinity—that's what Raa was called, and yet the priestess's hunger for power was greater than her fear.

 The shimmering scales of Raa encircled the dimming sky, her eyes piercing the priestess.